dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

   // will handle the form submission,
   // validates the required field and then adds the goat to the service.
-  // once added, we will go to the next page. addSpeaker() {
+  // once added, we'll be directed to the next page. addSpeaker() {
     if(!this.speaker.name) return alert('Speaker Name is Required');
     if(!this.speaker.noOfConf) return alert('No. Of Conferences Attended is required');